Nursing (NURS)

 Terms Typically Offered: Fall.

-Application of theoretical concepts of primary care of families with a concentration on adult patients and the environments where adult primary care is rendered.
-Students are supervised by community-based clinical preceptors and course faculty in the assessment, diagnostic and laboratory evaluation, and management of families across the continuum of health and illness.
+Analysis of theoretical concepts of primary care of families, with a concentration on adult patients and the environments where adult primary care is rendered.
+Focus is on assessment, diagnostic, and laboratory evaluation, as well as management of families across the continuum of health and illness to improve health outcomes at the individual and aggregate levels.

 Prerequisites: Admission to the MSN or DNP program.